Nancypatel1103/ComplianceClient/AP-UTILITY-TOOL-CHECKING/AP-Utility-tool-checking.md

 # AP-UTILITY-TOOL-CHECKING

 ## Register Request
 When the Device completes Device to Hub Communication, by that time, It will have an endpoint.
-Using `endpoint`, CE would make a register request.
+Using `endpoint`, Device would make a register request.

 Use of Register Request
 - Report Device for the first time to the Cloud